We are passionate about engaging with younger children at an age where they are starting to choose what to watch on their own.

 - Why regulations and rules are in place

 - Where they should go for more information when deciding what to watch, and how to steer clear of content that might be unsuitable

-Making use of our existing resources designed to help children choose what’s right for them - such as our ratings info - the lessons use a variety of techniques including role play, thought mapping, and scenarios for discussion.
+Making use of our existing resources designed to help children choose what’s right for them - such as our content advice - the lessons use a variety of techniques including role play, thought mapping, and scenarios for discussion.